Click to rate this post!

 /

-Told the program would remove barriers and open doors to privileges, I began in December 2012 with an attitude problem.
-The intake process began with psychological testing.
+The treatment intake process began with psychological testing.
 Afterwards I sulked in the treatment director’s office, arms crossed, sullen.
-Noticing my posture the she wondered, “You look upset.”
+Noticing my posture the she said, “You look upset.”

 The director leaned over and responded, “We don’t think you are a pedophile.
 That’s not the purpose of the treatment.”

-Shifting back in her chair, she crossed her legs and responded, “Let me ask you a question.
+Sitting back in her chair, she crossed her legs and responded, “Let me ask you a question.
 Why did you have sex with your son’s friend?”

 Leaning forward again the director replied, “I wonder then, why did you use sex to solve a problem?”
 Surprised, I met her eyes.
 She appeared kind, respectful.
 It was a good question.
 My resistance slipped, a little.